fommil/fpmortals/manuscript/backmatter.md

   sapling = Leaf ""
 ~~~~~~~~

-Interestingly, we can use explicit exports to export symbols that are not
+Interestingly, we can export symbols that are imported into the module, allowing
-defined in this module.
-This allows library authors to package up their entire
+library authors to package up their entire API into a single module, regardless
-API into a single importable module, regardless of how it is implemented.
+of how it is implemented.

 In a different file we can import all the exported members from `Silly.Tree`